You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

 I’m gonna go with NO.

 What does make sense is to hire a virtual assistant to carry these tasks out.
-Hire a VA whose hourly rate is lower than yours, and instead spend your time focusing on the things that actually generate a profit.
+Hire a virtual assistant whose hourly rate is lower than yours, and instead spend your time focusing on the things that actually generate a profit.

-When a VA frees you up to go out and make even more money, that’s a good investment. 😉
+When a virtual assistant frees you up to go out and make even more money, that’s a good investment. 😉

 How to Hire a Virtual Assistant (with no regrets!)